A Polynomial Decision for 3-SAT: Introduction

+After building the cylindrical digraph, we detach parts of the cylindrical digraph, the {\em closed digraphs} that mark unsatisfiable combinations of formulas in a pivoted \thsat.

-In Section \ref{LASTIDEA:sec}, we give the algorithms we use in the process of deciding whether the closed digraph represents all $\mathbf{2}^{\mathbf{m}}$ combinations of valuation over the conjugated literals of a Pivoted \thsat.
-In order to have a polynomial bound in our solution, we cannot write down all possible combinations.
-Rather, we analyze the plain question if there is a satisfiable combination or no by generating a digraph.
-After analyzing Complexity issues in Section \ref{BC:sec}, we dedicate our attention, Appendix \ref{THPVTH}, to validate the translation of a \thsat\ formula into a Pivoted \thsat.
+In Section \ref{LASTIDEA:sec}, we fully describe the algorithms we use in the process of deciding whether the closed digraph represents all $\mathbf{2}^{\mathbf{m}}$ combinations of valuation over the conjugated literals of a Pivoted \thsat.
+We will not write down all possible combinations to have a polynomial bound in our solution.
+Rather, we analyze the question there is a satisfiable combination by generating a digraph.